-Refund Table

-Student is entitled to upon withdrawal/termination Refund † Eligible Refund : Pro rata calculation of the total days attended weighted against the total days required to complete the current academic year (Payment Period), not to exceed 75%.
+Refund Table Student is entitled to upon withdrawal/termination Refund † Eligible Refund : Pro rata calculation of the total days attended weighted against the total days required to complete the current academic year (Payment Period), not to exceed 75%.
 The pro rata ratio is assessed to the total tuition, fees, and qualifying cost.
-Example: Course Total Attended 25 Days 05 Days 75% or less - Cancellation of tuition, fees and eligible Pro Rata Ratio Tuition, fees, & qualifying cost [†] 20% \$2500 charges [†] will equal the calculated Eligible Refund Amount \$2,000 ratio.
+Example: Course Total Attended Pro Rata Ratio Tuition, fees, & qualifying cost [†] Eligible Refund Amount 25 Days 05 Days 20% \$2500 \$2,000 the student completed 31% of the 75% or less - Cancellation of tuition, fees and eligible charges [†] will equal the calculated ratio.
 The refund ratio is reliant on the academic time completed, if the student completed 31% of the Academic Year (Payment Period), then 31% of the cost will be retained.

 A student that has completed 75% or more of the total number of days/hours required may not be refund eligible.
-NO I Refund
+NO Refund

-The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
-All charges are based on the contract price of the program.

-Exclusive of books, tools, and supplies
+- The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
+All charges are based on the contract price of the program. - t Exclusive of books, tools, and supplies